-ARTSTILLERY IS A MULTIDISCIPLINARY ARTS AND SOCIAL JUSTICE ORGANIZATION THAT UPLIFTS MARGINALIZED VOICES THROUGH ORIGINAL
+ARTSTILLERY IS A MULTIDISCIPLINARY ARTS & SOCIAL JUSTICE ORGANIZATION THAT UPLIFTS MARGINALIZED VOICES THROUGH ORIGINAL

 IMMERSIVE PRODUCTIONS